andreian02/date-selection-app/README.md

 13.Add default catches if no input is made.  - DONE!
 14.Add a liner to show total listing results.
 Added Summary tab - DONE!
 15.Include Owner details in Payload - Collect using stores - DONE!
+16.Layout in the individual cards ... owner details to be added - DONE!

 ## Resource